FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 A future built on creating an engaging customer experience that put technology at the foundation and allowed Xero to scale and grow at a very fast pace while maintaining a truly unique experience for our customers.

-96% of our customers effectively serve themselves because of the Xero Central platform and the quality of educational materials available to them, freeing up our CX specialists to spend more time on trickier and often more urgent customer questions.
+96% of our customers effectively served themselves because of the Xero Central platform and the quality of educational materials available to them, freeing up our CX specialists to spend more time on trickier and often more urgent customer questions.

 A final word on expanding your remit as CCO